-Easy to use & intuitive syntax (Mocha and Chai are all there)
+- Easy to use & intuitive syntax (Mocha and Chai are all there)

 - A wide range of selectors plus Cypress ‘built-in’ commands serves all requirement

 What you may dislike in Cypress:

 - The structure is different from the other Selenium end-to-end tools, so in the first place need to spend more time understanding.

 - Community: As Cypress is relatively new may find trouble getting answers

-	- No native event handling capabilities like files upload etc. & No cross-browsers testing.
+- No native event handling capabilities like files upload etc. & No cross-browser testing.

 - No Page Object Model supports an altogether different approach

 Pros and Cons: Cypress vs. Selenium